menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

 Assigning Client Classes
 ------------------------
-You can limit the access to specific scopes and address pools by assigning a client class to them. then only packets that belong to the assigned client class will have access.
+You can limit the access to specific scopes and address pools by assigning a client class to them.
+Then only packets that belong to the assigned client class will have access.

 **To assign a client class to a scope:**

 1. Go to the **IPAM** page, and select a Kea scope.

-2. On the :guilabel:`Action` menu, select :guilabel:`Manage DHCP pools`.
-You can also select this option on the **Row menu (...)**.

-3. In the drop-down list, select the client class to assign to the scope.
-To unassign a client class, select the :guilabel:`Unassigned`.

-**To assign a client class to a pool:**

-1. Open a Kea scope.

 2. On the :guilabel:`Action` menu, select :guilabel:`Assign client classification`.
 You can also select this option on the **Row menu (...)**.